willfarrell/alfred-workflows/README.md

 ## Updating
 Run the [Alleyoop Workflow](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/) using the keyword `oop`.

+## Contributing
+If you have a workflow that you think other developers would really love, let me know and I'll add it to the Mentions section.
+There are many package manager floating around, if you use one I have included, let me know or submit a pull request.

 ## Workflows
 ### Dash (1.1) [[Download](https://raw.github.com/willfarrell/alfred-workflows/master/Dash.alfredworkflow)]
 [Dash](http://kapeli.com/) comes with default Alfred 2 Workflow.
 This is an extension to that by shortening the keyword filters for each language.
 In addition to being able to lookup documentation faster.